Importing a car, pick up, motorcycle, school bus, caravan etc.

 Many people have successfully imported vehicles of all shapes and sizes into the UK.
-If you think that this could also be for you, then by using some of the information below, you could find that there are numerous procedures available, which could save even more money. ukimports
+From rolling chasis for complete restoration, to museum/show-ready classics and from a small scooter, through to a school bus or light aircraft.
+If you think that this could also be for you, then by using some of the information below, you could find that there are numerous procedures available, which could save you money. ukimports

-WARNING!Alongside genuine reputable companies, there are some companies that offer car shipping services who claim that they can import your vehicle and save you money on: shipping costs and Import Duty & VAT.
-Some of these methods are classed as fraud, and if caught, come with severe penalties, contact our experienced Imports Team for the correct procedures for importing vehicles. ukimports
+WARNING!Alongside genuine / reputable companies, there are some companies that offer car shipping services who claim that they can import your vehicle and save you money on: shipping costs and Import Duty & VAT.
+Some of these methods are classed as fraud, and if caught, come with severe penalties.
+Contact our experienced Imports Team for assistance and advice to keep it simple and hopefully to keep your costs down. ukimports

-Vehicles that are imported for Private / Personal use can only be imported with the Customs Form C384.
+Don't worry, you do not have to be VAT registered!
+Vehicles which are being imported for Private / Personal use can only be imported with the Customs Form C384.
 This form carries a disclaimer stating: "... the vehicle is being imported for my personal use and not for resale by way of trade."

-Any vehicles imported for resale, solely to make a profit, must be imported under a full VAT number, or under a pseudo TURN.
+Any vehicles imported for resale, solely to make a profit, must be imported under a commercial import and the importer must hold an EORI number.

-As mentioned above, for a Private Importer to register a vehicle, they will require a C386 from Customs.
-This document is proof that Customs are satisfied that any Import Duty and / or VAT has been paid.
+For a Private Importer to register a vehicle, they will require a letter from Customs.
+This letter is confirmation that Customs are satisfied that any Import Duty and / or VAT has been paid, and that it has been declared on the NOVA system.
 A Private Importer will NOT be able to register a vehicle for road-use without it.

-Although its generally regarded as common knowledge that Ferrari, for example, is Italian.
-And that Rolls Royce, is designed and built in Great Britain.
-Most people, including Customs, know this, and know that other makes are built in other European Countries.
+Although its generally regarded as common knowledge that a car such as a Ferrari, for example, is Italian, and that Rolls Royce cars, is designed and built in Great Britain.
+Most people, including UK Customs, know this, and know that other makes are built in certain other European Countries.
 In fact, there's just too many to mention here.

-Well, true as it may be, motor vehicles that were manufactured in
+Well, true as it may be, any motor vehicles which was manufactured in

-Vehicles manufactured for the export market (outside of the EC) are classified as 'New goods to the EC' and therefore must have Customs duty and / or VAT paid in full (unless other circumstances apply).
+Vehicles manufactured for the export market (outside of the EU) are classified as 'New goods to the EU' and therefore must have Customs duty and / or VAT paid in full (unless other circumstances apply).

 - Export evidence:

-The type of document that they are usually after is usually one of the following:
+The type of document that they are after is usually one of the following:

 Export Bill of Lading/Airway Bill